 After a short period in lower racing classes, Max Verstappen has been driving for the Red Bull Racing team since 2016.
-In 2020, Verstappen seems to have the biggest chance out of his still short career to become world champion, now that the rules remain the same and Red Bull and Honda are on the heels of the great rival Mercedes.
+In 2021, Verstappen seems to have the biggest chance out of his still short career to become world champion, now that the rules remain the same.
+Red Bull and Honda are on the heels of their great rivals Mercedes.

 |Team||Red Bull Racing|

-As the son of Formula 1 driver Jos Verstappen, the young Max can be found on the track early on in his life.
-An activity that the Dutchman later also continues in karting and Formula 3, before ending up in the king's class of motorsport: Formula 1.
+As the son of Formula 1 driver Jos Verstappen, the young Verstappen can be found on the track early on in his life.
+The Dutchman continues in karting and Formula 3, before ending up at the pinnacle of motorsport: Formula 1.

-After years of racing in karts and achieving success, the Dutchman took his place in cars in higher classes, including a number of Formula Renault 2.0 cars and those of the Florida Winter Series.
+After years of racing in karts and achieving success, the Dutchman took his place in cars in higher classes, including several Formula Renault 2.0 cars and those of the Florida Winter Series.
 All this before the first meters are made in Formula 3.
-After that the career of Verstappen goes by lightning fast.
+After that, the career of Verstappen goes by lightning fast.

-Without a title in Formula 3 in his pocket, Max Verstappen still moves to Formula 1 as a member of the Red Bull-junior programme.
-Scuderia Toro Rosso offers the Dutchman a place and thus makes history: At sixteen years old Verstappen is the youngest offspring in Formula 1 ever.
-Even if Max is one year older in Australia 2015 he will appear on the grid alongside Carlos Sainz.
-A race where points seem possible for a long time!
+Without a Formula 3 title in his pocket, Max Verstappen still moves to Formula 1 as a member of the Red Bull-junior programme.
+Scuderia Toro Rosso offers the Dutchman a place and thus makes history: At sixteen years old Verstappen is the youngest driver in Formula 1 ever.
+Even if Verstappen is one year older in Australia 2015 he appeared on the grid alongside Carlos Sainz.
+A race where points seemed possible for a long time!

-After 34 laps, however, fate strikes when the Toro Rosso (not for the last time that season) gives up and prematurely ends the debut race of Verstappen.
-Team mate Carlos Sainz does score by finishing ninth.
+After 34 laps the Toro Rosso (not for the last time that season) gives up and prematurely ends Verstappen's debut race.
+Teammate Carlos Sainz does score by finishing ninth.

 On two occasions Max Verstappen comes very close to taking a podium place in his first season in Formula 1, namely in Hungary and the United States.
 On two occasions Verstappen will have to settle for fourth place in 2015.
 Something that would change very quickly in 2016...